QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-10-Safe borrowing across FFI with Diplomat.md

-Diplomat is an open source project started by the ICU4X project, designed by Manish and originally implemented by [Shadaj](https://twitter.com/ShadajL), a past Google intern, and was motivated by the lack of good FFI tools that satified ICU4X's requirements.
+Diplomat is an open source project started by the ICU4X project, designed by Manish and originally implemented by [Shadaj](https://twitter.com/ShadajL), a past Google intern, and was motivated by the lack of good FFI tools that satisfied ICU4X's requirements.
 This post focuses on how it works, but details on the motivation can be found in the [design document](https://github.com/rust-diplomat/diplomat/blob/main/docs/design_doc.md).

 Diplomat is a unidirectional[^1] Rust FFI tool that answers the question: "What